Simple 5 Minute Self-Care Activities When You Have No Time [+ PRINTABLE]

 What Are The 3 Rules of Self-Care?

-Self-Care consist of 3 different areas: physical, mental, and emotional self-care.
+Self-care consist of 3 different areas: physical, mental, and emotional self-care.

 Physical Self-Care

 Physical self-care means feeding your body healthy foods, staying active by going for a walk or doing exercise, and also taking the time to rest when you need it.
-If you’re in pain, it’s your responsibility to see a doctor or someone who can help you.
-Also, going to the dentist is an act of physical self-care.

 Mental Self-Care

 Activities for mental self-care look different for everyone.
 The main aim is to unwind and relax.
 Take a break from social media and just be with yourself.
-Get creative, read a book, or start a veggie garden!
-Do whatever makes you happy.

 Emotional Self-Care